jube-home/jube/README.md

 The JWTKey value is used to encrypt access tokens providing for API authentication, and therefore user interface authentication.

-While outside of the scope of this installation documentation, other sensitive variables, while optional, are strongly
+While outside the scope of this installation documentation, other sensitive variables, while optional, are strongly
 suggested:

 ```shell